Close

 The IgrGrid component in Ignite UI for React provides two ways to conditional styling of cells based on custom rules.

-• By setting the IgrColumn input cellClasses to an object literal containing key-value pairs.
+• By setting the IgrColumn input IgrColumn.cellClasses to an object literal containing key-value pairs.
 The key is the name of the CSS class, while the value is either a callback function that returns a boolean, or boolean value.
 The result is a convenient material styling of the cell.

 Using Cell Classes

-<IgrColumn field="BeatsPerMinute" dataType="Number" cellClasses={beatsPerMinuteClasses}></IgrColumn>
+<IgrColumn field="BeatsPerMinute" dataType="number" cellClasses={beatsPerMinuteClasses}></IgrColumn>

-The cellClasses input accepts an object literal, containing key-value pairs, where the key is the name of the CSS class, while the value is either a callback function that returns a boolean, or boolean value.
+The IgrColumn.cellClasses input accepts an object literal, containing key-value pairs, where the key is the name of the CSS class, while the value is either a callback function that returns a boolean, or boolean value.

-function upFontCondition(rowData: any, columnKey: any): boolean {
+const upFontCondition = (rowData: any, columnKey: any): boolean => {

 return rowData[columnKey] > 95;